JosephCHoward/JosephCHoward/README.md

 ## Objective

-After an extensive period of preparation, I am currently aiming to contribute as a SOC/cyber analyst to help organizations strengthen their security posture and proactively defend against evolving cyber threats.
+I am currently aiming to contribute as a SOC/cyber analyst to help organizations strengthen their security posture and proactively defend against evolving cyber threats.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]